EricMFink/ProfessionalResponsibility/_questions/LawFirmsQuestions.md

 ### Question 15

 Upon graduating law school, Dewey is hired by the law firm of Applebaum & Becker, located in the city of Metropolis.
 Applebaum, a partner at the firm, asks Dewey to sign an employment contract.
-The contract contains the following clause: “Upon terminating employment, Dewey agrees not to practice law at any firm within two miles of Metropolis for a period of one year.”
+The contract contains the following clause: “Upon terminating employment, Dewey agrees not to practice law at any firm within two miles of Metropolis for a period of one year."

 - Is Applebaum subject to discipline if she requires Darrow to sign the contract?
 - Is Dewey subject to discipline if he signs the contract?